About Michael Novack - Product Leader, Builder, and Operator

 This translates to several distinctive approaches:

 - Function over form: Clean UX matters because it reduces cognitive load, not because it wins design awards.
-The best features are ones users don't notice—they just work.
+The best features are ones users don't notice.
+They just work.

 - Real user empathy: User empathy means watching where people actually struggle, not where you think they should.
-Michael does user research, reads support tickets, and watches real usage—whatever gets to the truth.
+Michael does user research, reads support tickets, and watches real usage.
+Whatever gets to the truth.

 - Ruthless prioritization: The best roadmaps are short, focused, and ruthlessly prioritized around impact.
 Saying no to good ideas so you can execute great ones.

-- Systems thinking: Michael doesn't just fix point problems—he builds systems and platforms that enable multiple future capabilities.
+- Systems thinking: Michael doesn't just fix point problems.
+He builds systems and platforms that enable multiple future capabilities.
 At Hims, the payment, personalization, and pricing infrastructure became the foundation for every future product.
 At Dropbox, the activation framework scaled across 6 product lines.

 - Trust through transparency: When things go wrong (and they always do), Michael wants teams to surface problems early, not hide them.
 Trust is built by admitting uncertainty, not projecting false confidence.